Puppy nutrition 101: what puppies eat for optimal health

 Carbohydrates

-Give your puppy the best chance at a sustained and balanced energy levels throughout the day by opting for diets with low total carbohydrates: and ingredients like sweet potato, which contain less sugar than ingredients like cereal or legumes.
+Give your puppy the best chance at sustained and balanced energy levels throughout the day by opting for diets with low total carbohydrates: and ingredients like sweet potato, which contain less sugar than ingredients like cereal or legumes.
 This means a happier, sociable, more trainable puppy.

 Omega-3 and omega-6 fatty acids

-You can improve your puppy’s learning and memory with a diet high in DHA — this is an omega-3 fatty acid.
+You can improve your puppy’s learning and memory with a diet high in DHA — an omega-3 fatty acid.
 Studies have found that diets high in bioavailable omega-3s (like DHA and EPA) hold significant benefits for eye and brain health, as well as immunity: which has a direct link with skin and coat health.

 Highly processed diets (like kibble) meet regulators’ minimum requirements for DHA, but at Lyka, we believe puppies benefit from even higher omega-3 amounts, compared to omega-6.
-Omega-3s (like DHA) balance out the effects of too much omega-6, which can have a pro-inflammatory effect if in excess, increasing risk of chronic health issues.
+Omega-3s (like DHA) balance out the effects of too much omega-6, which can have a pro-inflammatory effect if, in excess, increasing the risk of chronic health issues.

 In Australia, pet food labels don't have to show omega 6:3 ratios but at Lyka, we believe in transparency and are proud of our ratios.
 Instead of looking for this information on packaging, you can choose foods that contain ingredients rich in DHA, like:

-• Flaxseed oil
+💛 Flaxseed oil

 Ideally, these ingredients should be free of toxins (like mercury): look for brands where they demonstrate the ingredients’ origin, indicating their quality as a purposeful addition to the formulation.
 We also adhere to FEDIAF’s stricter guidelines, providing extra vitamin E in high omega-3 content diets.